Tai Chi Walking for Seniors: Easy Steps to Better Balance and More Fun!

 2. Boost Your Brain Power!

-- Improve your attention and memory
+- Support attention and memory

 Harvard Health also talks about the health benefits of Tai Chi.